Rate of homogenization for fully-coupled McKean-Vlasov SDEs: Notation and Assumptions

-\end{remark} \begin{remark} The high amount of regularity imposed on the coefficients and their derivatives in Assumption \ref{assumption:regularityofcoefficientsnew} is needed to establish the analogous regularity of the averaged coefficients appearing in the limiting Equation \eqref{eq:averagedMcKeanVlasov}.
+Moreover, under Assumptions \ref{assumption:uniformellipticity},\ref{assumption:retractiontomean}, \ref{assumption:centeringcondition}, \ref{assumption:regularityofcoefficientsnew}, and \ref{assumption:uniformellipticityDbar}, Proposition \ref{proposition:allneededregularity} yields that $\bar{\gamma},\bar{D}^{1/2}$ are globally Lipschitz in $(x,\mu)$, so that the same result implies existence and uniqueness of solutions to the limiting averaged dynamics \eqref{eq:averagedMcKeanVlasov}. \end{remark} \begin{remark} The high amount of regularity imposed on the coefficients and their derivatives in Assumption \ref{assumption:regularityofcoefficientsnew} is needed to establish the analogous regularity of the averaged coefficients appearing in the limiting Equation \eqref{eq:averagedMcKeanVlasov}.
 This regularity of the averaged coefficients is needed for Lemma \ref{lem:cauchyproblemregularity}, which provides bounds on the derivatives of the solution to the Cauchy Problem on Wasserstein space \eqref{eq:W2CauchyProblem} which appear in the proof of Theorem \ref{theo:mckeanvlasovaveraging}-that is, those which are contained in $\dot{\bm{\zeta}}$ as defined in Theorem \ref{theo:mckeanvlasovaveraging}.
-Unpacking the multi-index notation, we need that $U$ has bounded Lions derivatives up to order 3, that $\partial_\mu U(\mu)[z]$ has 3 bounded derivatives in $z$, that $\partial^2_\mu U(\mu)[z_1,z_2]$ has bounded second order derivatives in $z_1,z_2$, and that $\partial^3_\mu U[z_1,z_2,z_3]$ has bounded first order derivatives in $z_1,z_2,z_3$ (by symmetry we can just assume this in one of the auxiliary variables).
+Unpacking the multi-index notation, we need that $U$ has bounded Lions derivatives up to order 3, that $\partial_\mu U(\mu)[z]$ has 3 bounded derivatives in $z$, that $\partial^2_\mu U(\mu)[z_1,z_2]$ has bounded second order derivatives in $z_1,z_2$, and that $\partial^3_\mu U(\mu)[z_1,z_2,z_3]$ has bounded first order derivatives in $z_1,z_2,z_3$ (by symmetry we can just assume this in one of the auxiliary variables).